AvinashKrSinha/SQL-DATABASE-WAREHOUSE-PROJECT/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---

+## 📄 Project Documentation

+For detailed project documentation, visit my [Notion Workspace](https://www.notion.so/DATA-WAREHOUSE-PROJECT-2453a38065a180969d64db53a1a88b27?source=copy_link).

+---
 ## 📖 Project Overview

 This project involves: